AliroEmmanuel/Survey-Form/README.md

-# Survey-Page is a freecodecamp project i did fr the Lagacy Responsive Web Design Certification.
+# Survey-Form is a freecodecamp project i did fr the Lagacy Responsive Web Design Certification.